ucsf-wynton/wynton-website-hpc/docs/hpc/about/pricing-storage.md

 ## Frequently Asked Questions

-### Q: If I already have purchased group storage, can I also use that storage quota for PHI Data in `/wynton/protected/group`?
+### Q: If I already have purchased group storage, can I also use that storage quota for PHI data in `/wynton/protected/group`?

-A: PHI Data should not be stored in `/wynton/group`.
+A: PHI data should not be stored in `/wynton/group`.
 However, we can create group folders for you under `/wynton/protected` for PHI data storage and collaboration.
 If you choose to have your current storage allocation updated to include PHI storage you have three options:

 1. We can create a group folder in both `/wynton/group` and `/wynton/protected/group`.
 Both folders will share the same quota.
 In this case, the same quota will be applied to 2 folders, so it can be tricky to track where the group’s quota usage is, PHI or non-PHI.